v3rse/site/source/_posts/oss-step1-git-mastery.md

 ![Git](https://imgs.xkcd.com/comics/git.png)

-I've been thinking about about getting into open source for the longest time.
+I've been thinking of getting into open source for the longest time.
 To get the procrastination out of the way I decided to blog about  this journey.
 And publish the posts!!..oooh scary.

 I'm guessing since I'm going to be working with GitHub a lot it's about time I faced this weird little monster called `git`.

 Coming from a Java background I used `SVN`...a lot.
 It was simple enough to use at work and with an IDE you didn't even have to know the commands.
 But `git` has proven a bit more difficult to master mainly because I hadn't used it as frequently as I may have wanted.
 Plus it doesn't seem as easy to understand as `SVN` mainly because:

-> It is a distributed Version Control System (VCS)!!
+> It is a distributed Version Control System (VCS)

 Which means:
 * You’ll have a __local repository__ which lives inside a special folder named `.git`.
 With this you can commit changes even when offline.